Skip to main content

 Questions to ask before you pay

-• Is the money held in a trust or an insurance policy, and how is it protected?
+1. Is the money held in a trust or an insurance policy, and how is it protected?

-• Is the price guaranteed, and exactly which goods and services does that cover?
+2. Is the price guaranteed, and exactly which goods and services does that cover?

-• Which cemetery or third-party costs are not included?
+3. Which cemetery or third-party costs are not included?

-• Is the plan revocable or irrevocable, and is it transferable if I move?
+4. Is the plan revocable or irrevocable, and is it transferable if I move?

-• What happens to any money left over, and who is the named beneficiary?
+5. What happens to any money left over, and who is the named beneficiary?

-For many families a safer middle path is to record their wishes and set aside money in a dedicated payable-on-death account rather than commit to a contract — our guide to planning ahead weighs both, and our guide to paying for a funeral covers the other options.
+For many families a safer option is to record their wishes and set aside money in a dedicated payable-on-death account rather than commit to a contract — our guide to planning ahead weighs both, and our guide to paying for a funeral covers the other options.
 The planning checklist can help you keep the paperwork in one place.

-A prepaid plan does not waive your rights under the FTC Funeral Rule.
-You are still entitled to an itemized price list and the right to choose individual items — so compare what the plan includes, line by line, against that list before you commit.
+Under the FTC Funeral Rule you are still entitled to an itemized price list and the right to choose individual items — so compare what the plan includes, line by line, against that list before you commit.

 Sources

-Reviewed and maintained by Calla Editorial.
+Maintained by Calla and reviewed against the cited sources.
 This guide is general information, not legal or financial advice.
 See our editorial standards.

 Explore with AI